OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_statemachines.md

 * __Name__: the name of the state (needs to be unique inside the state machine);
 * __Description__: the textual explanation of the state's purpose (can be used as development documentation);
 * __Is the initial state?__: if the state is the initial one or not;
+* __Disable all attributes?__: if marked, all the attributes will be all be shown as read-only, when the entity is in the state;
+* __Disable all operations?__: if marked, all the operations (e.g.: save, add lines, etc.) will be disabled, when the entity is in the state;
 * __Assign to (C# expression)__: a C# expression to define to whom will be assigned the record when it is in this state.

+_Note 1_: If the _Disable all attributes_ propery is checked, will be possible to define an exception list of attributes.
+The attributes in this exception list will not have the _read-only_ property overriden.

+_Note 2_: If the _Disable all operations_ propery is checked, will be possible to define an exception list of operations.
+The operations in this exception list will not have the value  overriden.

+_Note 3_: If there is any User Interface Behaviour in the entity's Form to set an attribute as read-only (or editable) or to set an operation as disabled (or enabled), the configuration set in the Behaviour will be maintained.

 ### How to define the initial state?
 __*State Machine / States / State*__